 After the Second World War the incoming Labour government introduced the Welfare State.
 It applied recommendations from the pioneering civil servant Sir William Beveridge and aimed to wipe out poverty and hardship in society.

 Review the context material and investigate sources across this time period.
-Use this knowledge to find your own answers to the question presented in the writing frame tool.
+Use this knowledge to find your own answers to the question presented.

 Britain was determined to move forward after the war years.
 The Labour Party envisaged a society in which all citizens would be free from the fear of poverty and ill health.